-You can follow our journey here.
+You can see our journey here.

 The rock art we encountered in the Hima region was a revelation.
 Southern Arabian petroglyphs are ancient rock carvings primarily found in Saudi Arabia’s Najran region, with sites like the Himā Cultural Area being significant examples.
 These petroglyphs, which date from the Neolithic period to pre-Islamic times, depict daily life, hunting, and animals, providing crucial insights into the region’s history and culture, and are recognised as globally important archaeological sites.